Technologicat/mcpyrate/README.md

 - **Identifier (a.k.a. name) macros**
   - Can be used for creating magic variables that may only appear inside specific macro invocations, erroring out at macro expansion time if they appear anywhere else.
   - Opt-in.
 Declare by using the `@mcpy.namemacro` decorator on your macro function.
 Place it outermost.
+- **Bytecode caching**:
+  - `.pyc` bytecode caches are created and kept up-to-date.
+This saves the macro expansion cost at startup for modules that have not changed.

+    Beside a `.py` source file itself, we look at any macro definition files the source file imports macros from, recursively, in a `make`-like fashion.

+    The mtime is the latest of those of the source file and its macro-dependencies, considered recursively, so that if any macro definition anywhere in the macro-dependency tree of a source file is changed, Python will treat that source file as "changed", thus re-expanding and recompiling it (hence, updating the corresponding `.pyc`).
+  - **CAUTION**: [PEP 552 - Deterministic pycs](https://www.python.org/dev/peps/pep-0552/) is not supported; we support only the default *mtime* invalidation mode.
 - **Conveniences**:
   - The expander automatically fixes missing `ctx` attributes in the AST, so you don't need to care about those in your macros.
   - Walker with a state stack, à la MacroPy, to easily temporarily override the state for a given subtree.